tomjoht/learnapidoc/_docs/balance_product_overviews_and_getting_started/docapis_reasons_for_anemic_overviews.md

 Developer messaging focuses on building trust with users, finding an emotional connection with them, addressing the developer journey, and telling the product story.
 Most tech writers don't think about this type of content in docs &mdash; this is the land of content marketing.
 For example, suppose you worked as a technical writer for Red Bull.
 Your primary task would be to describe the product's ingredients, not to construct a story about Red Bull being the drink of extreme sports enthusiasts, for as helicopter skiers and daredevil mountain bikers.

-As such, if there is not marketing layer for the product, tech writers are unlikely to create one because this space entails writing that tech writers might not want to dabble in.
+As such, if there is not a marketing layer for the product, tech writers are unlikely to create one because this space entails writing that tech writers might not want to dabble in.
 Or the marketing layer might fully address questions, so they don't need to be redundantly handled in docs.

 However, any good content strategy should have alignment with each content touchpoint, from pre-sales to post-sales.
 In [Principle 8: Align the product story with the user story](/simplifying-complexity/articulate-invisible-stories-that-influence-action.html), a series on how to simplify complexity, I argued that products often fail because the story the company tells doesn't align with the story the user tells.
 Developer docs have the added complexity of having three stories: a company story, an end-user story, and a developer story.
 If all three groups are playing off different stories, the product likely won't succeed.